 What are the hotels like in Mexico?
 From regal 19th-century townhouses with courtyard fountains to open-sided palapa-style beach retreats, it’s fair to say you’ll be spoilt for choice.
 Mexico does a fine line in hotel luxury; think rooftop terraces in Mexico City with live mariachi music, a baroque Oaxacan mansion or a coastal escape with signature turquoise pools.

-With Flash Pack’s group solo trips to Mexico, we sort all the accommodation for you – which means you can tap into the country’s boutique stays by sharing a room and swerving the single supplement that would normally put these places out of reach of someone travelling entirely alone.
+With Flash Pack’s group solo trips to Mexico, we sort all the accommodation for you – which means you can tap into the country’s boutique stays by sharing a room and swerving the single supplement that would normally put these places out of reach of someone traveling entirely alone.
 Alternatively, you can pay a little more to stay in a private room, no bother.

 How to get to Mexico

 Flying is the easiest and quickest way to get to Mexico, wherever in the world you’re based.
 The country’s main international gateways include Mexico City International Airport (Benito Juárez), Cancún International Airport for the Mayan Riviera and the beaches of the Yucatán, Los Cabos International Airport for Baja California and the Pacific beaches, and Licenciado Gustavo Díaz Ordaz International Airport in Puerto Vallarta, further south on Mexico’s Pacific coast.